ashvardanian/StringZilla/rust/README.md

 # StringZilla for Rust

 `stringzilla` is a Rust crate for fast string processing with SWAR, SIMD, and GPGPU acceleration.
-It exposes two modules, each re-exported under a short alias for convenience:
+It exposes one module, `stringzilla`, re-exported under the short alias `sz`, covering two kinds of work:

-- `stringzilla`, aliased `sz` — single-string operations: search, counting, splitting, hashing, sorting, UTF-8 segmentation, normalization, and case folding.
+- __single-string operations__ — search, counting, splitting, hashing, sorting, UTF-8 segmentation, normalization, and case folding.
-- `stringzillas`, aliased `szs` — batch/parallel engines: byte and UTF-8 Levenshtein distances, Needleman-Wunsch and Smith-Waterman alignment scores, and Min-Hash fingerprints, with CPU multi-threading and optional CUDA/ROCm offload.
+- __batch engines__ — Levenshtein distances, window overlap, and multi-pattern substring search, each a stateful cross-product engine prepared once from a batch of queries and reused across every later round.

-The single-string module is `no_std`-friendly and SIMD-accelerated; most of its surface is exposed both as free functions in `sz` and as ergonomic extension-trait methods on any `AsRef<[u8]>` — `&str`, `String`, `&[u8]`, `Vec<u8>`, `Cow<str>`, and more.
+The crate is `no_std`-friendly and SIMD-accelerated; most of the single-string surface is exposed both as free functions in `sz` and as ergonomic extension-trait methods on any `AsRef<[u8]>` — `&str`, `String`, `&[u8]`, `Vec<u8>`, `Cow<str>`, and more.
-The batch module is gated behind the parallel-backend features and operates over slices of strings, returning dense result matrices in unified memory.
+The engines take slices of anything `AsRef<[u8]>` and write into caller-owned buffers at a caller-chosen stride, so a pipeline allocates once and reuses those buffers across every batch.

 ## Installation